bitcoin/bitcoin/doc/tor.md

   Otherwise it is trivial to link them, which may reduce privacy.
 Onion services created automatically (as in section 2) always have only one port open.

+- In some regions of the world the Tor network is monitored or blocked.
+  If you are in an environment that does not permit direct Tor connections or the use of Tor bridges, then considering the trade-offs, it may not be safe to use Tor.

+- For maximum privacy, it is preferable to disable accepting incoming connections.

+- Users can download packages with [torsocks](https://gitlab.torproject.org/legacy/trac/-/wikis/doc/torsocks) for better security and privacy.

+- Trade-offs involved in using `onlynet=onion`:

+  The `onlynet=onion` configuration option can potentially ensure the node attempts to only connect over Tor.
+It is more private when you combine it with no reachable IPv4/IPv6 address, in particular if you want to broadcast transactions without them being correlatable with your IP.

+  **Sybil Attacks**

+  On the other hand, if you only make random Tor connections, you're much more vulnerable to Sybil attacks.
+  As Tor addresses may be created at no cost, an attacker can potentially flood the network with many Tor nodes and receive all of the outbound Tor connections an `onlynet=onion` node makes.

+  This is significantly less a concern if you make `-addnode` connections to trusted peers (even if they're onion addresses).
+It's also alleviated with IPv4/IPv6 (especially when using the -asmap configuration option) due to the cost of obtaining IPs in many networks.

+  If all of your connections are controlled by a Sybil attacker, they can easily prevent you from seeing confirmed transactions and, with more difficulty, even trick your node into falsely reporting a transaction as confirmed on the blockchain with most cumulative “chainwork”.

+  **Network Partitioning**

+  If too many nodes use `onlynet=onion`, it could become difficult for onion nodes to communicate with clearnet nodes, preventing the Tor network from seeing recent transactions and blocks.
+It is essential that some nodes access both clearnet and Tor, or use [`onlynet=i2p`](i2p.md) with `onlynet=onion`.

+- Deleting _onion_v3_private_key_ too frequently is not a best practice and should be avoided.